Immigration Supports for School Leaders

 January 22, 2025

-Resources for educational leaders in preparation of potential immigration enforcement.
+Resources for educational leaders in preparation of potential increased immigration enforcement efforts.

 Due to recent government actions including the rescinding of a 2021 memo on “protected areas” that included schools, the subject of immigration has been widely discussed across the country.
 Specifically, there are concerns that increasing efforts to deport undocumented individuals living in the United States will play out in schools and other places where children gather, learn and receive essential services.